Farama-Foundation/PettingZoo/docs/classic/checkers.md

 #### Action Space

 The action space is also divided into 4 planes, one for each direction that a piece can move.
-Each plane has 32 values, one for each habitable square on the board.
+Each plane has 32 values, one for each occupiable square on the board.
 The action directions listed below:

 | Action | Direction |
 | ------ | --------- |